Henry Blofeld OBE is one of cricket’s most loved commentators.

 His rich, plummy tones are known and loved around the world.

-He went straight on to King’s College, Cambridge, where they suffered him for two years before showing him the door in 1959.
+He went straight to King’s College, Cambridge, where they let him stay for two years before showing him the door in 1959.
 By this time, he had acquired probably the worst cricket Blue as an opening batsman since the Crimean War, although he managed to hit a first-class hundred against MCC at Lord’s.

-After three abortive years in the City of London, he began writing about cricket for The Times in 1962 and has been a journalist ever since.
+After three abortive years in the City of London, he began writing about cricket.
+He joined The Times in 1962 and has been a journalist ever since.

-He has written at different times for The Guardian, The Observer, The Daily Mirror, The Daily and Sunday Telegraphs, and, since its beginning in 1986, for The Independent and, later, The Independent on Sunday.
+Henry Blofeld has written for The Guardian, The Observer, The Daily Mirror, The Daily and Sunday Telegraphs, and, since its beginning in 1986, for The Independent and, later, The Independent on Sunday.

-His broadcasting career began at the start of the seventies, and in 1972 he joined BBC’s Test Match Special for two of the one-day matches against Australia.
+His broadcasting career began at the start of the 1970s.
+In 1972, he joined BBC’s Test Match Special for two one-day matches against Australia.

-He was a regular member of this famous commentary team until 2017.
+Henry Blofeld was a regular member of the famous TMS commentary team until 2017.

-‘Blowers’ as he is fondly known, has a tremendous zest for life; his broadcasts were always lively and full of humour, and he is famous for how he painted the picture for listeners omitting no detail, down to the pigeons, aeroplanes, red buses and helicopters.
+‘Blowers,’ as he is fondly known, has a tremendous zest for life.
+His broadcasts were always lively and full of humour.
+He is famous for painting the picture for listeners, omitting no detail, down to the pigeons, red buses, and helicopters.

-He invariably had his leg pulled unmercifully by his colleagues, and this was all very much part of the fun and the atmosphere of Test Match Special.
+He invariably had his leg pulled by his colleagues, which was very much part of Test Match Special’s fun atmosphere.

-His autobiography, A Thirst for Life, which came out in 2000, was also a huge success, and his last four books are all still selling well in paperback.
-From this brief resume of his career, it can be seen that he is truly a man of many parts with the humour to fit just about any situation.
+This brief resume of his career shows that he is a man of many parts with the humour to fit just about any situation.

 Henry Blofeld – After-Dinner Speaker:

-Having spent years touring the UK and internationally with his solo show and in partnership with former TMS producer Peter Baxter, Henry Blofeld is adept at entertaining large audiences with fascinating, hilarious anecdotes, all delivered in his inimitable style.
+As a result of speaking at events for decades and touring with his solo theatre show, Henry Blofeld is adept at entertaining large audiences.
+His speeches include fascinating, hilarious anecdotes, all delivered in his inimitable style.

-Whether a short feature or a longer address, Henry is the ideal cricket speaker for an occasion that demands class, performance and entertainment.
+Henry Blofeld is the ideal cricket speaker for an occasion that demands class, performance and entertainment.

 For more info on Henry Blofeld OBE, email us or speak with an agent on 01275 463222